dcalacci/gigbox/README.md

 # License

 This project uses an MIT license, with a [Commons Clause](https://commonsclause.com/) added.

 This clause is meant not to restrict use.
 Because gigbox is a full-stack end-user project, it could easily be pulled by a company and sold as a product, against the spirit of the project.
 The commons clause restricts this specific kind of use.

-, but is instead meant to ensure that an actor cannot take gigbox